The Last Jew in Vinnitsa: Significance

 The photograph has become iconic.
+Matthäus says, "The number of extant copies indicate that the image was popular with Germans stationed in or transitioning through Berdychiv."
 Some features are unusual among well-known Holocaust pictures: it was taken during the Holocaust rather than after its end, and presumably by someone complicit in the killing; it depicts Einsatzgruppen rather than concentration or extermination camps; the focus is on a solitary victim rather than a multitude.

 The photograph has been reproduced, with different degrees of cropping, in many books and museum exhibits about the Holocaust.
 Books include ones by Guido Knopp and Michael Berenbaum.
 Exhibits include in Berlin at "Questions on German History" in the Reichstag building from 1971 to 1994, and then at Topography of Terror and the Memorial to the Murdered Jews of Europe; the Institute of National Remembrance in Poland; the United States Holocaust Memorial Museum; and Yad Vashem.

 The photograph was used on the cover of Agnostic Front's 1984 album Victim in Pain, liable to be interpreted as part of the Nazi chic then current in the New York hardcore scene.
 Roger Miret later said his thinking had been "this needs to be publicized in order to prevent history from repeating itself."